HeikoSchlittermann/cert-proxy/README.md

 ¹) a ?format=[pem|pkcs12] may be appended.
 The default format is "pem"

-Yes, for PEM, multiple requests are used.
+Yes, for PEM, multiple requests are used currently.